Access, Manage, and Aggregate Coverage Results

 Click Highlight model with coverage results to provide highlighted results in your model that allow you to quickly see coverage results for model objects.
 For more information, see Overview of Model Coverage Highlighting.

 Click Open Simulation Data Inspector to view the current selected run simulation data in the Simulation Data Inspector.
 The model must generate valid data that can be opened in the Simulation Data Inspector for this option to become available, for example, by selecting signals for signal logging.
-For more information about the Simulation Data Inspector, see View Data in the Simulation Data Inspector.
+For more information about the Simulation Data Inspector, see View Simulation Data in Simulation Data Inspector.

 In the coverage Results Explorer, you can access the data and reporting settings for your coverage data.
 To access these settings, click Settings.